Podcast: Play in new window | Download

 The Individual Mobilization Augmentation (IMA) program is part of the Reserves.
 Members earn the normal 15 Annual Participation Points as a member of the IMA, but they don’t serve the standard weekend drill schedule.
 Instead, IMA members fill in to “augment” when and where they are needed.

 The benefit for transferring into the IMA is being able to batch your service days and serve your entire year’s obligation into one or two periods instead of serving the traditional “one weekend a month, two weeks a year” schedule (this is very similar to the front-loading mentioned above).
-Another bonus is that many IMA members are able to pick up more duty days if they are willing to volunteer and put in the time.
+Another bonus is that many IMA members can pick up more duty days if they are willing to volunteer and put in the time.
 Third bonus: Some IMA duties are located in prime overseas duty locations – which makes this a fun way to travel on the government’s dime and mix business with pleasure.

 Not all career fields or ranks are eligible for IMA duty, so check with your parent human resources agency for availability and more information.
 Here is an Army IMA Frequently Asked Question page for more general information about the program.